-eROSITA

-Searching for dark energy

-eROSITA - Spectrum-Roentgen-Gamma
+Spectrum-Roentgen-Gamma

-Together with the Russian ART-XC telescope, eROSITA was brought into space on 13 July 2019 as the main instrument on the Russian-German space mission Spectrum-Roentgen-Gamma (SRG).
-The launch took place with a Proton/ Block-DM-3 rocket from the cosmodrome Baikonur in Kazakhstan.
-Upon arrival at its orbit around the so-called L2 point, some 1.5 million kilometres from Earth, the telescope will survey the entire sky over a four-year period, gathering extensive information about several million cosmic X-ray sources.
-The eROSITA all-sky survey will be about 25 times more sensitive than the pioneering ROSAT mission of the 1990s.
+Together with the Russian ART-XC telescope, eROSITA will be the main instrument on the Russian space mission Spectrum-Roentgen-Gamma.
+The launch is scheduled for 2017.
+The satellite will be launched with a Zenith-2SB/Fregat rocket from the Russian launch site Baikonur in Kazakhstan and then transferred to its orbit around the so-called L2 point, some 1.5 million kilometres from Earth.